ankitvgupta/eDOTS/README.md

 	4. Schedule Table in SQL (not us)

 2. Get Patient (Brendan)
-  1. If they enter a Valid DNI, ask if they want to add that patient as one of their promoters in the drop down, and add that to the table (need to reload patient list for dropdown)
-	2. If patient already listed don't allow to add patient
-  3. If in drop_down, the document_type indicates that they should have an ID and they don't then it should prompt them to enter a valid one (fairly non-essential, not really a promoter use case)
+  1. If in drop_down, the document_type indicates that they should have an ID and they don't then it should prompt them to enter a valid one (fairly non-essential, not really a promoter use case)